My Responsibilities as Your Celebrant

-We must complete and lodge a Notice of Intended Marriage (NIM or NOIM) a minimum of one month and one day prior to the date of your wedding.
+We must complete and lodge a Notice of Intended Marriage (NIM or NOIM) a minimum of one month prior to the date of your wedding.
 This form will remain active for 18 calendar months from the date of submission.

 You can obtain a NIM from me (and under normal circumstances we will complete this together at our first meeting) or you can download it from www.ag.gov.au/celebrants.
 Please follow the instructions on the form carefully to ensure it is completed correctly.

 When lodging a NIM, you will each need to present: